DivyashaSchokshi/DivyashaSchokshi-/README.md

 ### 🌟 About Me

-I'm a **Machine Learning Engineer & AI Systems Architect** who designs, ships, and operates production-grade **multi-agent LLM pipelines** — not just notebooks.
-I hold a completed **Master's in Artificial Intelligence & Machine Learning (June 2025)**, and I run **[Shunrya](#-shunrya--independent-ai-consulting)**, an independent AI consulting practice building automation and agentic systems for real clients.
+I started learning AI hands-on by building my own **Local AI Studio** — a personal setup where I could experiment with LLM tools, agent frameworks, and automation instead of just reading about them.
+That hands-on foundation turned into real skill: designing multi-agent LLM pipelines, working with retrieval systems, and automating workflows end to end.

+I hold a completed **Master's in Artificial Intelligence & Machine Learning (June 2025)**, and I'm now exploring turning that skill into an **AI consulting practice** — starting small and real.
+So far that's meant taking on a couple of early projects: building a piece of custom software and a website from the ground up, using them as proof that I can take an AI/automation idea from concept to something a client can actually use.

 My work sits at the intersection of three things most ML portfolios treat separately:

 - 🧠 **Applied ML/DL** — from CNNs and NLP pipelines to forecasting and causal inference
-- 🤖 **Agentic AI Engineering** — orchestrated, memory-anchored multi-agent systems using the Claude API, LangChain, and LlamaIndex
+- 🤖 **Agentic AI Engineering** — orchestrated, memory-anchored multi-agent systems using the Claude API, LangChain, and LlamaIndex, built and tested in my Local AI Studio
-- ⚙️ **Automation Infrastructure** — Make.com / n8n pipelines that turn agent output into deployed, revenue-generating products
+- ⚙️ **Automation Infrastructure** — Make.com / n8n workflows that turn agent output into something usable

 📍 New Jersey, USA — open to **remote / hybrid** roles only.
 🎯 Currently pursuing **Anthropic AI courses** and interviewing for **AI Engineer / Data Engineer** roles.

 ---

-### 🧩 Signature Build — Local LLM Multi-Agent System
+### 🧩 Signature Build — Local AI Studio Multi-Agent System

-> The project that best represents how I think: agentic, reusable, production-oriented.
+> The project that best represents how I think: agentic, reusable, learned from the ground up.

-A locally-orchestrated multi-agent architecture built on the **Claude API**, using **LangChain** and **LlamaIndex** for retrieval and tool-routing between specialized agents.
+A locally-orchestrated multi-agent architecture I built inside my own Local AI Studio, on the **Claude API**, using **LangChain** and **LlamaIndex** for retrieval and tool-routing between specialized agents.
 Each agent is memory-anchored with a defined trigger and role — planner, executor, retriever, critic — designed to be **reusable across domains** rather than rebuilt per use case.
-This same architectural pattern powers the client-facing systems I build under Shunrya.
+This is the architecture I'm now applying to real early client work.

 `Claude API` `LangChain` `LlamaIndex` `Python` `Vector Retrieval` `Agent Orchestration`